alburycatalina/Coding-Nature/README.md

 3. Make sure they work before the tutorial by opening up Rstudio.

-4. Put up a "help" emoji if you're having trouble.
+4. Put up the "help" emoji if you're having trouble.